 It refers to the time neither foot is in contact with the ground between consecutive steps of the left to the right foot or vice versa.The flight time of excellent runners is generally greater than 125 milliseconds.

 Ground contact time/flight time.
-Under the same cadence, a smaller flight ratio indicates better running skills, and there is more time spend in the air. (with no ground contact)
+Under the same cadence, a smaller stance time to flight time ratio indicates better running skills, and there is more time spend in the air. (with no ground contact)

 The lighter and smoother the running posture, the more efficient the running.
-In general, the flight ratio of elite marathon runners is about 1.0, elite sprinters about 0.5, and ordinary runners about 2.0.
+In general, the stance time to flight time ratio of elite marathon runners is about 1.0, elite sprinters about 0.5, and ordinary runners about 2.0.

-Strengthening the runner's forward-leaning upward pulling technique training can improve the stride length, increase the flight time, reduce the flight ratio and further improve the running efficiency.
+Strengthening the runner's forward-leaning upward pulling technique training can improve the stride length, increase the stance time to flight time ratio, reduce stance time to flight time ratio and further improve the running efficiency.

 It is more effective and easier to do for ordinary runners.
 See the advice on how to reduce ground contact time.